rackerlabs/support-how-to/content/rackspace-email/sync-imap-folders-for-new-accounts-in-apple-mail.md

 product_url: rackspace-email
 ---

-Instructions for synchronizing IMAP folders after a new account setup in Apple Mail.
+This article describes how to synchronize IMAP folders after a new account setup in Apple Mail.

 ### Prerequisites